Frequently Asked Questions

 What documents will I receive through my registered agent?

 You may receive service of process for lawsuits, notices from the North Carolina Secretary of State, tax documents, annual report reminders, compliance notifications, and other official government correspondence.
-We scan and forward everything to you the same day it arrives.
+We scan and forward these documents to you the same day they arrive.

 Can my business serve as its own registered agent?